Skip to Main Content

 What Happened?

-A researcher was working in a Biosafety Cabinet in the vivarium procedure room with mice that had been previously injected with a patient isolate of coxsackie B virus.
-The researcher was sedating each mouse with a nose cone and collected stool and blood samples for analysis.
-The researcher was training a student on the procedures and stated that since he was explaining and performing the procedure at the same time, he was distracted.
-As the researcher was preparing to sedate the next mouse, the mouse turned its head and bit into the researcher’s index finger.
-The researcher was wearing a single pair of gloves, disposable gown, hair net, surgical mask, and shoe covers.
+Using the Biosafety Cabinet in the vivarium's procedure room, a researcher was sedating mice that had been previously injected with a patient isolate of coxsackie B virus.
+Each mouse was fitted with a nose cone, and the researcher collected stool and blood samples while explaining the procedure to a student.
+As the researcher prepared to sedate the next mouse, the mouse bit the researcher's index finger.
+The researcher was wearing a single pair of gloves, a disposable gown, a hair net, a surgical mask, and shoe covers.
 After being bitten, the researcher removed the glove and replaced it with a new glove.
-He completed the experiment and then washed his hands.
-The researcher stated that about 40 minutes to 1 hour had elapsed between the bite and when he washed his hands.
+They completed the experiment and then washed their hands.
+The researcher stated that about 40 minutes to 1 hour had elapsed between the bite and his handwashing.
 The researcher did not seek medical attention until the following day.
-He went to Occupational Health and Safety Facility where the injury was evaluated.

 What Was The Cause?